beatrixwashere/RedBallMakerPlus/README.md

 ## controls

 all key controls can be changed in settings, but the defaults are:
-- move camera: middle mouse or w/a/s/d
+- move camera: right click or w/a/s/d
 - zoom camera: scroll or q/e
 - reset camera: z
 - new polygon: 1
 - new circle: 2
 - new checkpoint: 3
 - new flag: 4
+- focus block: f
+- grid snap: x

 ---